Nukemenonai/Nukemenonai/README.md

 ### Hi there 👋 I'm David Ovalle
 #### Software developer from Bogotá, Colombia

+- I am currently working developing microservices in serverless environments (AWS Lambda)

-- 🔭 I’m currently working on the development of microservices with python 🐍 (Flask, FastAPI, Faust)
+- 🔭 I have worked on the development of microservices with python 🐍 (Flask, FastAPI, Faust)

 - 🌱 I’m currently learning ML and data science with python (Numpy, Pandas, Tensorflow, Keras)